photo by gehringj via iStock

 My favorite circular polarizer tips are the ones that function as two.
 Polarizers can act as ND filters if you’re looking to save some money in the short run.
 You dial it to maximum polarization and magically you can crank your aperture up as high as you want for long periods of time.

-For those who are looking for a beginner’s circular polarizer, I always recommend Kenko’s Wide Angle Slim Ring.
-It’s the cheapest addition you can make to your photography collection at under $40 and it makes a huge impact.
+For those who are looking for a beginner’s circular polarizer, I always recommend Kenko’s Nyumon Slim Circular Polarizing Filter.
+It’s the cheapest addition you can make to your photography collection starting at under $45 and it makes a huge impact!